xdnkhnn/RPYtoEXCEL/README.md

 To package the tool into a standalone Windows executable:

+ ``bash
 pip install pyinstaller
-python -m PyInstaller --noconsole --onefile --collect-data tkinterdnd2 -n RPYtoEXCEL RPYtoEXCEL.py
+bython -m PyInstaller --noconsole --onefile --collect-data tkinterdnd2 -n RPYtoEXCEL RPYtoEXCEL.py ``a

 The output file will be saved in the dist/ directory.